 Just as suddenly, he was punished by the curse of smell.
 He gagged from the rancid odor invading his nose as more smoke scorched his throat.
 He tried screaming, but the suffocating stench forbade him.
 Panic set in.
 He lost control of his body and it stumbled around before collapsing to the ground.

 "Ah!" the voice had returned, and the panic simply vanished.
 "Your senses are coming to life again, are they?
 In only a few minutes too!
 That's a new record.
 Usually it takes a few days after you dig yourself out of the grave.
-Then again, you weren't dead for very long.
+Then again, you weren't dead for that long.
 Only seven hours... of course maybe it's attributed to my massively effective voodoo skills.
-How ya feelin'?"
+How ya feeling?"